As You Like It

-- 3.2: Once nourished, Orlando papers the forest with little poems he's written for Rosalind, of whom he can't stop thinking.
+- 3.2: Once nourished, Orlando papers the forest with little poems he's written for Rosalind, whom he can't stop thinking about.
 He's full of bad poetry and love.

 - 3.2: Orlando bandies about with Jaques, and they discuss how much they dislike each other.
 As for Orlando and his unrequited love, Jaques invites the youth to rail against Fortune for a time and have a whining session about their misery.
 Orlando reminds us that he's an upstanding guy when he says that he won't utter a bad word against anyone but himself, whom he knows best.
 If being in love is his biggest fault, he's happy about it.
 Still, he suggests that Jaques drown himself, which is not so nice.

 - 3.2: Rosalind/Ganymede pounces on Orlando, and mostly leads a philosophical conversation on the nature of time, while Orlando pipes in with the occasional question.
 Finally he comes to the point of claiming that he's the fellow vandalizing the forest with terrible poetry.
 He says he can't be cured of his love, and to prove it agrees to "woo" the youth, who he will pretend is Rosalind.